Credit and Liquidity Programs and the Balance Sheet

 - Federal Reserve's balance sheet discusses the Board's weekly H.4.1 statistical release, "Factors Affecting Reserve Balances of Depository Institutions and Condition Statement of Federal Reserve Banks," which contains the Federal Reserve's balance sheet and related information.

-- Federal Reserve System financial statements include annual financial statements for the individual Reserve Banks, the Board of Governors, Maiden Lane LLC, Maiden Lane II LLC, Maiden Lane III LLC, and the Commercial Paper Funding Facility LLC.
+- Federal Reserve System financial statements include audited annual financial statements for the individual Reserve Banks, the Board of Governors, Maiden Lane LLC, Maiden Lane II LLC, Maiden Lane III LLC, and TALF LLC, as well as unaudited combined quarterly financial reports.

 - Federal Reserve liabilities discusses the key liabilities on the Federal Reserve's balance sheet, including currency and reserve balances.

 - Recent balance sheet trends provides a graphical depiction of selected assets and liabilities of the Federal Reserve.

 - Open market operations discusses this traditional policy tool, including its evolution during the financial crisis.

 - Central bank liquidity swaps discusses the use of reciprocal currency arrangements with other central banks, in response to the global nature of the financial crisis.